hfmei/starter-hugo-academic/content/publication/conference-paper/index.md

 publication: In *IEEE International Conference on Visual Communications and Image Processing*
 publication_short: In *VCIP 2022*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Object detection aims to localize and classify objects.
+Suitable object representation plays an important role in accurate detection.
+Because a complete crossline inevitably passes through the noise of backgrounds or other objects, object features directly extracted by the whole crossline are often confused.
+In this paper, we present a new feature extraction method, DE-Crossline, which can enhance the original crossline representation to capture more accurate object information.
+Specifically, we divide the crossline into several segments, each of which extracts the maximum activation key point respectively to reduce the impact of noise mentioned above.
+Furthermore, considering various shapes and sizes of objects, we design a Deformable Width Extension Module to learn a suitable width of each crossline, so as to capture richer object information.
+Extensive experiments prove the effectiveness of our proposed method.
+The total performance of our proposed detector can reach 49.0% AP, using ResNet-101 as backbone on the MS-COCO dataset.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []